Plunge spectra as discriminators of black hole mimickers: Results.

-As alluded to in the earlier section, the analysis of the plunge, which we have carried out in the frequency domain, maps to stopping the time analysis at $t_p(r_s)$.
-This could result in corrections in the frequency domain \cite{McKechan:2010kp, Chen:2024ieh}, in relation to real observations where we can expect extra energy at each frequency bin due to the non-vanishing source term post $t_s$.
-These correction in the $M\omega<1$ range will be of the form $\Sigma_i c_i \omega^i$, with $c_i$'s that are determined by the full source term of the specific black hole mimicker (see \cref{app:extra}).
-However, by comparing the results of our analysis with those of greybody factors presented in \cite{Rosato:2025byu}, we conclude that our work captures the correct features of the energy spectrum for the plunge into a black hole mimicker, in the presented frequency range.\\
+As alluded to in the earlier section, the analysis of the plunge, which we have carried out in the frequency domain, maps to stopping the time domain analysis at $t_p(r_s)$.
+This could result in corrections in the frequency domain \cite{McKechan:2010kp, Chen:2024ieh}, in relation to real observations where we can expect the energy at each frequency bin to change due to the non-vanishing source term post-$t_s$.
+However, we note that for the range of frequencies explored in this paper, truncating the source at $t_s$ does not significantly alter the low frequency resonances as well as the spectral excess beyond $\omega_{th}$ (see \cref{app:extra}).
+Further, by comparing the results of our analysis with those of greybody factors presented in \cite{Rosato:2025byu}, we conclude that our work captures the correct features of the energy spectrum for the plunge into a black hole mimicker, in the presented frequency range.
+It should nevertheless be noted that this means a direct time-domain reconstruction, and hence an explicit visualisation of echoes \cite{Abedi:2016hgu, Cardoso:2017cqb} for such black hole mimickers, will require a careful use of windowing methods \cite{McKechan:2010kp, Chen:2024ieh}, as the truncation-induced artefacts in the frequency domain can contaminate the reconstructed signal through the inverse Fourier transform, despite the frequency-domain results presented here remaining robust in the frequency ranges considered.\\

-We also note that the energy spectrum of the GW radiation emitted during a plunge can be expected to be relatively stable against environmental perturbations, as the grey body factor itself has been shown to be stable against environmental effects \cite{Oshita:2024fzf, Rosato:2024arw}.
-Thus, the energy spectrum of the GW radiation during plunge can be expected to be a smoking gun test for potential black hole mimickers.